GitExcited/Brain-to-Text-Neural-Speech-Decoding/proposal.md

 {training phonemes: EEG (signals) <-> Encoder (latent)} -> Phoneme Predictor -> Phoneme probabilities.

 [https://theaisummer.com/speech-recognition/](https://theaisummer.com/speech-recognition/)
-Not really a research paper, but this article reviews/explains various DL architectures for speech recognition.
+This paper reviews/explains various DL architectures for speech recognition.
 It explains and justifies the use of RNN's and CTC-based models (which is what the kaggle baseline uses), and compares the performance of different models while providing suggestions while citing other papers.<br />

 [https://arxiv.org/abs/2112.09239](https://arxiv.org/abs/2112.09239)<br />